-Having a conceal and carry people helps you protect family, friends and loved ones who may be weaker and thus more likely to be vulnerable to attack.
-Children, pregnant women and the old and infirm are especially likely to be targeted by criminals, and having a concealed weapon ensures that you can protect them from sinister forces who would want to take advantage of them.
+Having a conceal and carry helps protect your family, friends, loved ones and strangers who may be weaker and thus more likely to be vulnerable to attack.
+Children, pregnant women and the elderly and the infirm are especially likely to be targeted by criminals, and having a concealed weapon ensures that you can protect them from sinister forces who would want to take advantage of them.

 7. You Live / Work In a Dangerous Place

 Unfortunately, life and work sometimes lead us to places where the security is less than ideal.
 War zones, cities with high crime rates, the bad part of town and other insecure places require that you carry a concealed weapon if you value your safety.